 - Open Command Prompt as admin.

-- In the command line, type sfc/scannow and press Enter.
+- In the command line, type the command below and hit Enter:

 - Wait for the scan to finish and restart your PC.